 - Section 7: How does the court decide who gets the house (and other property) and who pays the debts?

 - Section 8: Our Do-it-Yourself Family Law Packets

 - Section 9: Words You May Need to Know

 This publication should help you learn about the laws that apply when you want to end your marriage or your domestic partnership in Washington and you have no children.
 Generally, we call the court process "dissolution."

-- Effective December 6, 2012, state law about marriage and marital dissolution also applies to marriages between same-sex couples.
+- State law about marriage and marital dissolution also applies to marriages between same-sex couples.
 The Legal Voice's publication called Q & A: Marriage for Same-Sex Couples in Washington has more information.
 See www.legalvoice.org.

-We will give you an overview of the law and help you decide what type of case you need to file in court.
-This publication is for persons who want to file for dissolution of marriage or domestic partnership (petitioner) and persons who have been served with dissolution of marriage or domestic partnership papers (respondent).
+We will give an overview of the law and help you decide what type of case you need to file in court.
+This publication is for people who want to file for dissolution of marriage or domestic partnership (petitioner) and people who have been served with dissolution of marriage or domestic partnership papers (respondent).

 You may also want to use one of our interactive online interview or do-it-yourself packets that have forms and instructions for filing or responding to a Petition for Dissolution.
 Also, check with your County Court Clerk or Family Law Facilitator (if your county has a facilitator) to see if your county has the packet you want.
 Local packets may be easier to use.
 They have required local forms and procedures.
 Visit www.washingtonlawhelp.org for a complete listing of our family law packets, or, if you are low-income, call the CLEAR hotline at 1-888-201-1014.